necheyberhe/ML_Assignment4/README.md

 #### Dataset Splits

-For each experiment: Training: 50%, Validation: 25%, Test: 25%.
+* For each experiment: Training: 50%, Validation: 25%, Test: 25%.

-The dataset split is randomized and repeated twice using different seeds (Seed 1, Seed 2).
+* The dataset split is randomized and repeated twice using different seeds (Seed 1, Seed 2).

-This satisfies the requirement to repeat the random split at least twice.
+* This satisfies the requirement to repeat the random split at least twice.

 ### Preprocessing

-Images resized to 224 × 224.
+* Images resized to 224 × 224.

-Normalization applied using ImageNet mean and standard deviation.
+* Normalization applied using ImageNet mean and standard deviation.

-Identical preprocessing used across VGG19 and YOLOv5 for consistency.
+* Identical preprocessing used across VGG19 and YOLOv5 for consistency.

-Data loaders created separately for each seed to ensure reproducibility.
+* Data loaders created separately for each seed to ensure reproducibility.

 ### Training Details

-Loss Function: Cross-Entropy Loss.
+* Loss Function: Cross-Entropy Loss.

-Optimizer: Adam.
+* Optimizer: Adam.

-Learning Rate Scheduling: ReduceLROnPlateau.
+*  Rate Scheduling: ReduceLROnPlateau.

+* Each model is trained independently for Seed 1 and Seed 2.

-Metrics Tracked Per Epoch:
+**Metrics Tracked Per Epoch:**

 1. Accuracy (train / validation / test)

 2. Cross-entropy loss (train / validation / test)

-Each model is trained independently for Seed 1 and Seed 2.